metalim/adventofcode.2018.go/README.md

   for w := range s {/* iterate set */}
   ```

   There is only one restriction: data types have to be comparable (`a==b`).
-So, no slices or maps allowed, but pointers to them are ok.
+So, no slices or maps are allowed in map keys, but pointers to them are ok.

 * ### Everything is passed by value